dennisvang/beanstalk-single-instance-https/readme.md

 - redirects from HTTP to HTTPS
 - mostly [`.platform`][3] and minimal `.ebextensions`

-### Notes

-- If you are using a load balanced environment, it is much simpler to [terminate https at the application load balancer][6], with the help of AWS Certificate Manager.
-- This example uses Python, but the configuration should work for other platforms as well.
-- Also see order of configuration steps in [instance deployment workflow][8].
-- To debug certificate issues, you can use e.g. [Let's Debug][9].

 ### Getting started

 1. Spin up a default Elastic Beanstalk web server environment with a single instance running Python on Amazon Linux 2023 (use e.g. the default example app).